rsinger86/django-lifecycle/docs/examples.md

 # Examples
+Here are some examples to illustrate how you can hook into specific lifecycle moments, optionally based on state transitions.

-## A specific lifecycle moment
+## Specific lifecycle moments

-For simple cases, you always want something to happen - after saving, before deleting - regardless of the model's previous or current state.
+For simple cases, you might always want something to happen at a certin point, such as after saving or before deleting a model instance.
-For example, you want to process a thumbnail image in the background and send the user an email when they first sign up:
+When a user is first created, you could process a thumbnail image in the background and send the user an email:

 ```python
     @hook('after_create')